watari-26/blackjackgame/README.md

 Face cards (Jack, Queen, King) are valued at 10.
 Ace can be 1 or 11, depending on which is more beneficial.
-Game state is tracked using isAlive and hasBlackJack flags.
+The game state is tracked using isAlive and hasBlackJack flags.
 Chips increase on a win and decrease on a loss.
 🌟 Features
 ✔️ Simple UI with clean CSS styling